-Story Crossroads invites K-12 students from local public, private and home schools to apply to tell stories for the Story Crossroads Festival on May 13, 2020 with 33 youth spots available.
-Due by April 1st each year.
+Story Crossroads invites K-12 (ages 5-18) students from public, private and home schools from around the world to apply to tell stories for the Story Crossroads Summit & Festival on either May 14 or 15, 2024 with 33 in-person spots available and 20+ virtual spots.
+Due by April 23rd each year.

 - Each school district will determine which youth tellers will apply for the Festival.
 Email email@example.com with the student’s name, grade, and school as well as guardian’s email and telephone number.

 - Each district-level storytelling festival is allotted a prorated number of performance time slots in the Festival.